 7. You’ll forget your problems instantly while in BJJ class

-When you’re trying to choke someone or someone is trying to choke you and you’re literally looking to survive it’s pretty hard to think about anything that bothers you except a fact that you’ll probably going to sleep if you don’t think of something very fast.
+When you’re trying to choke someone or someone is trying to choke you and you’re literally looking to survive it’s pretty hard to think about anything that bothers you except a fact that you’ll probably go to sleep if you don’t think of something very fast.

-10. It’s about brain not just muscles
+10. It’s about the brain, not just muscles

 11. You can practice BJJ for the rest of your life